kaiaai/voron2_top_hat/README.md

 - assemble 8 half-panels into 4 panels - one front, one rear and two side panels.
 Take two mating sub-panels (e.g. one `front left` and `front right`) and sliding the slotted end of one of the half-panels into the mating slotted end of the other half-panel.
-- take the top transparent sheet off your Voron 2 extrusion frame
+- take the top see-through plastic sheet off your Voron 2 extrusion frame
 - place the four just-assembled on top of your Voron 2 frame.
 The top hat should sit nicely in the grooves of your 2020 extrusions.
 - use 8 M4x30 screws - 4 in the front and 4 in the back - to bolt the four panels together.